JackieCZhou/Train-Activity/README.md

 Layout & Design: Bootstrap

 The next steps of this project would be:
-Add more paramenters to the form/details available on each train Add another page for purchasing tickets to these trains Update the remove feature so the trains can be removed from the database directly from the page Add a feature to search for train options based on a variety of parameters such as "location" or "depature time"
+Add more paramenters to the form/details available on each train.
+Add another page for purchasing tickets to these trains.
+Update the remove feature so the trains can be removed from the database directly from the page.
+Add a feature to search for train options based on a variety of parameters such as "location" or "depature time".